Music Therapy Techniques

 Then you can choose what sort of mood or music might connect with the people you want the music to help join in.

 Blown instruments, like the Nordoff Robbins Reed Horns or Swannee whistles can be great fun and motivational.
 Kazoos too.
 Drums, keyboards and harps are all great to play.
 So are bells and chimes.
-Lots of instruments work, choose good ones.
+Lots of instruments work, choose ones that can be enjoyed easily by the people you want to make music with.

 Always do what is enjoyable and fun.
 Singing known songs or dancing together to a recording can be good to do.
 If the music isn't fun don't worry just let it go and try something else!